Skip To Main Content

 Harvest of the Month (HOTM) is a nutrition education program that celebrates the bounty and diversity of fruits and vegetables grown in California.
 In OUSD, we use the HOTM program to provide education on fruits and vegetables, our food system, and California agriculture.

-July's Harvest of the Month: Stone Fruit!
+January's Harvest of the Month: Mandarins!

 First page of the PDF file: OUSDHOTMcalendar2023-2026